-To access the homework, visit the Brightspace page of the course and follow the links to "WebAssign".
+To access the homeworks, visit the Brightspace page of the course, follow the "Links to HW clickers and Zoom" and select "PHY 251 Homeworks".
 There is a maximum of 10 submissions for each problem, except for the multiple choice questions where the number of attempts is 2.
 The deadline to submit solutions is on Mondays at 11:59pm.
 The WEB site will not accept late homework.
+Solutions will be provided on the course WEB page after the due date.

-As you are working on the solution of the homework problems, you may use any resources, including consultation with your classmates or any other person.
+It is not a good idea to leave the homework to the last moment.
+It is a good practice to do them right after the discussion of the corresponding Chapter is completed in the lectures.
+As you are working on the solution of the homework problems, you may use any resources, including artificial intelligence, consultation with your classmates or any other person.
 In fact, creating study groups for HW solutions is strongly encouraged.